tegorman13/Dissertation/docs/Manuscript/output/Dissertation_gfm.md

 ### Methods

-*Participants* A total of 156 participants were recruited from Indiana University Introductory Psychology Courses.
-Participants were randomly assigned to one of two training conditions: varied training or constant training.
+*Participants.* A total of 183 participants were initially recruited from Indiana University Introductory Psychology Courses.
+Of these, 27 participants were excluded from further analysis due to meeting the exclusion criteria, resulting in a final sample of 156 participants.
+The exclusion criteria was defined as performance worse (i.e., larger deviations) than the condition average in either the training or testing stage of the experiment.
+The remaining participants were randomly assigned to one of two training conditions: varied training or constant training.

-*Task.* The “Hit The Wall” (HTW) visuomotor extrapolation task task was programmed in JavaScript, making use of the [phaser.io](https://phaser.io/) game library.
+*Task.* The “Hit The Wall” (HTW) visuomotor extrapolation task was programmed in JavaScript, making use of the [phaser.io](https://phaser.io/) game library.
 The HTW task involved launching a projectile such that it would strike the “wall” at the